realgeoffrey/knowledge/网站前端/JS方法积累/实用方法/README.md

 if (!Function.prototype.bind) {
     Function.prototype.bind = function (oThis) {
         if (typeof this !== 'function') {
-            // closest thing possible to the ECMAScript 5
-            // internal IsCallable function
             throw new TypeError('Function.prototype.bind - what is trying to be bound is not callable');
         }